sabarim6369/sabarim6369/README.md

 💻 C++ & Data Structures – Solving LeetCode challenges daily.

 📌 Notable Projects:
-💼 Freelance Projects
+💼 Freelance Projects :
       Sokkai – A clothing e-commerce platform with Razorpay integration.
+(Freelance) Lead Management System – A platform to track staff assignments and call durations.
+(Freelance) Thoughts App – A React Native mobile app for users to share and store thoughts.
+(Freelance) 4Trip App – A travel booking and management app for seamless trip planning.
 (Freelance)

-Lead Management System – A platform to track staff assignments and call durations.
-(Freelance)

-Thoughts App – A React Native mobile app for users to share and store thoughts.
-(Freelance)

-4Trip App – A travel booking and management app for seamless trip planning.
-(Freelance)

-🎯 Other Projects
+🎯 Other Projects:
       Feedback Management System – A platform for students to provide structured feedback to teachers, with anonymous and non-anonymous modes.

       Event Management System – A system for organizing and managing college events.

 🏆 Achievements: